15 Best Free Things to Do in Nashville, TN

 Go west on the bridge to the 1,150-acre greenway to explore wetlands, play ball, and visit the nature center, which offers free public nature and environmental education programs.
 Go east through a tunnel and walkway to 384-acre Two Rivers Park to play.
 The golf course and water park charge admission, but you can hang out at the skate park and play disc golf for free.

 Music Row is the heartland of Nashville's music industry, comprised of recording studios, radio stations, and record companies.
 RCA Studio B, on the National Register of Historic Places, is famous for recording Elvis Presley, Willie Nelson, and Dolly Parton.

-At Columbia's Quonset Hut, established in 1954 by producer Owen Bradley, Patsy Cline became famous for Crazy in 1961, and Bobby Vinton crooned Blue Velvet in 1963.
-BMI (Broadcast Music Inc) handles licensing and rights to almost 20 million compositions.
+At Columbia's Quonset Hut, established in 1954 by producer Owen Bradley and his musician brother Harold, Patsy Cline became famous for Crazy in 1961, and Bobby Vinton crooned Blue Velvet in 1963.
+BMI (Broadcast Music Inc) handles licensing and rights to more than 20 million compositions.
 Curb Records is another fixture.

 In Owen Bradley Park, you'll find a bronze statue of the legendary music producer playing a grand piano.
 The bronze bench is the perfect place to stage a selfie with this titan of country music and rockabilly.

 Musica, another notable bronze statue, is at the roundabout.
 Nine nude oversized figures celebrate the interplay between dance and music.

 Address: 16th and 17th Ave.
 S., aka Music Square East and West, Nashville, Tennessee

 11. Tour the Time Tunnel at Tennessee State Museum